 To demonstrate my point, I’ve included a video of Dr. Fiona Hill, an expert in Russian and European affairs.
 It is a brilliant example of diplomacy, the art of negotiating while maintaining good will.
 You have to admire the delicate word choice, empathy, trust, and self-control it took to respond as Dr. Hill did to this Congressman – even though he tried to stop her from speaking.

 These are the skills Senator McConnell lacks, and the country is suffering mightily for it.
-Clearly, McConnell doesn’t understand the power that comes with trust, empathy and good will.
-Nor does he care about the strain his limited skill-set puts on his colleagues and the country.
-I know this because, if McConnell did, he’d be putting these skills to use.
+Clearly, McConnell doesn’t understand power comes from trust, empathy, and good will.
+Nor does he appear to care about the strain his limited skill-set puts on his colleagues and the country.

 America, take heed: changing the power differential will never be enough.
 The problems plaguing our country – war, climate change, healthcare costs, gun violence, opioid epidemic, suicide, poverty, declining education, unpaid leave for child/eldercare, loss of manufacturing jobs, election interference, illegal immigration and so on – will not improve until Congress fundamentally changes its discourse.

 Unfortunately, that will never happen while Mitch McConnell is Senate Majority Leader.
 Of course, he’s welcome to prove me wrong.